MidnightPlugins/Midnight-Scrapyard/README.md

 # Midnight-Scrapyard

-A plugin presenting an epilogue for the Kor Sestor region of Endless Sky.
+A plugin suggesting an epilogue for the Kor Sestor region of Endless Sky.

 This region of space has abandoned derelicts waiting to be scavenged.
 But something lurks amongst the wreckage...